Nonsurjective zero product preservers between matrix spaces over an arbitrary field: Abstract

-In this paper, we give concrete descriptions of additive or linear disjointness preservers between matrix algebras over an arbitrary field $\mathbb{F}$ of different sizes.
-In particular, we show that a linear map $\Phi: M_n(\mathbb{F}) \rightarrow M_r(\mathbb{F})$ preserving zero products carries the form
+In this paper, we give concrete descriptions of an additive/linear zero product preserver $\Phi: \bM_n(\mathbb{F}) \rightarrow \bM_r(\mathbb{F})$ between matrix algebras of different dimensions over an arbitrary field $\mathbb{F}$.
+In particular, we show that if $\Phi$ is linear and preserves zero products then